Updated June 7, 2023

 If you are in a job, the bitter truth is that you need your company more than the company needs you.
 You cannot put up with everything thrown at you by your employers.
 No, not at all.
 All you have to do is, keep cool, evaluate the situation when your emotions are stable, and decide.

 Suppose you feel no point continuing with the organization since you do not fit into their team.
 If there is no future in pursuing this career or it does not recognize your skills, take the further step of resigning from your post calmly rather than storming out in anger.
 Just ensure that your reasons are valid and beneficial for you.

 Consider Your Options

 Once you have decided to quit a job, consider all the options ahead of you and how much you can depend on them.
 Many companies offer you a better salary, but once you land there, you will find that the work overload makes it not worth the money.

 Check out the travel options, stay facilities, incentives, and other issues affecting your personal life.
 Have a background check for the new company you are considering joining before you announce your decision to everyone around you.
-Consider the effect your resignation will have on your family, especially if you are their sole breadwinner.
+Consider your resignation’s effect on your family, especially if you are their breadwinner.
 Make your final decision after consulting your family and friends.

 If you share a good relationship with your boss, you can also discuss your decision and take their opinion.
 People in top positions will sometimes have inside knowledge of other companies.

 You do not expect your employer to fire you out of the blue one fine day, do you?
 In the same way, your employers do not expect you to quit a job one fine day.
 Remember to inform your employers that you are leaving with a valid reason.
 Do not make false accusations or play the blame game.
 Follow the structured procedure you signed up for when you took up the appointment letter for the job.